(This post may contain affiliate links. Please read our disclosure policy for more information.)

 How Long Can You Stay in the Ice Castles?

-With a reserved time slot, then stay and explore as long as you would like.
+With a reserved time slot, you can stay and explore as long as you would like.

 How Much Does it Cost to Go to the Ice Castles?